In the movie The Grey, John Attway (the protagonist played by Liam Neeson) is a grizzled wolf hunter.

 The Struggle for Survival

-When you see the plane crash, the forlorn escape out of the wilderness and all the terrible things that transpire afterwards, it almost seems like John should have pulled the trigger - that just giving up would have been easier than what he went through.
+When you witness the plane crash, the forlorn escape out of the wilderness, and all the terrible things that transpire, one after another, you almost feel like maybe John should have just pulled the trigger - that just "ending it all" would have been the easier way out to the final destination.

 If life is going to be so hard, why deal with it?

-Toward the end of the movie, when John has only an ounce of life left in him, he begs God to save him.
+Toward the end of the movie, when John is exhausted and alone with only an ounce of life left in him, he begs God to save him.

 At this point, he's the only person still alive - the rest of his crew got picked off one by one over the course of the last few days.
-He's done everything he could to help them survive, but couldn't protect them.
-And now, after a terrible and brutal few days, he just wants the struggle to be over.
+John's done everything he could to help them survive, but ultimately couldn't protect them.
+And now, after a terrible and brutal few days, he just wants the struggle to be over...

 For a moment, he stares into the sky.
 He waits.
 He prays.